Categories

 Subscribe!

-Former President Joe Biden diagnosed with aggressive, metastasized prostate cancer
+(updated) Former President Biden diagnosed with aggressive, metastasized prostate cancer

 Shocking news to hear in a statement released by former President Joseph Biden’s office on Sunday afternoon – “Last week, President Joe Biden was seen for a new finding of a prostate nodule after experiencing increasing urinary symptoms.
 On Friday, he was diagnosed with prostate cancer, characterized by a Gleason score of 9 (Grade Group 5) with metastasis to the bone.
 While this represents a more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management.”

 Biden is 82 years old.
 He is at home in Delaware.
-He was evaluated for a “small nodule” discovered on his prostate.
+He was evaluated for a “small nodule” discovered on his prostate after complaining of urinary problems.
 His last Presidential exam was in February of 2024 at Walter Reed.
+There is no record or public statement indicating that Biden’s PSA test results were released publicly before his prostate cancer diagnosis in 2025.
+There was a Summary of the 2023 exam, but that document is no longer available.

 Prostate Cancer